helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Started doing the Finance problem from Week 9 of CS50’s Introduction to Computer Science.
 Successfully implemented the Register and Quote features.

 **Thoughts:** As I expected, this project challenged me to apply everything I learned from the CS50x course.
 I needed to refer to my solutions to the previous problems to refresh my skills of Python, Flask and SQL.

+---

+### Day 61: 3 March 2024.
+Sunday

+**Today's Progress:** Continued doing the Finance problem from Week 9 of CS50’s Introduction to Computer Science.
+Started implementing the feature to buy stocks by setting up and testing input elements

+**Thoughts:**
+- I learned to use `try...except` to display an error message on the web page if an incorrect input is entered after a lot of research and trial and errors.
+- I also learned to make use of the phpLiteAdmin installed in the CS50 Codespace to work on the project’s database and get the SQL commands I want to use.